zzw890827/aws-sap-questions/第二套/README.md

     - [ ] A. Add the corresponding error codes (400 and 500) on the Integration Response in API gateway
     - [ ] B. Add the corresponding error codes (400 and 500) on the Method Response in API gateway.
     - [ ] C. Put the mapping logic into Lambda itself so that when exception happens, error codes are returned at the same time in a JSON body.
     - [ ] D. Add Integration Responses where regular expression patterns are set such as BadRequest or InternalError.
-Associate them with HTTP status codes
+Associate them with HTTP status codes.
     - [ ] E. Add Method Responses where regular expression patterns are set such as BadRequest or InternalError.
 Associate them with HTTP status codes 400 and 500.

     <details>